 Lois Lane's Signal Watch (1963).
+Writer: Leo Dorfman.
 Art: Kurt Schaffenberger.
-Crooks convince Lois that a gang member is really Superman; the Superman impostor also gives her a signal watch.
+Crooks convince Lois that a gang member (known as "Muscles") is really Superman; the Superman impostor also gives her a signal watch.

 This is another Superman family tale set in a cavern, a favorite locale.
 See "The Battle Between Super-Lois and Super-Lana" (1960).

 SPOILERS.
 The signal watch is not just a hoax.
 It also helps the crooks keep track of Lois' location: something logically connected to the plot.
 Later, it has unintended consequences, that are also inventive.
 Crooks do something different-but-related in Binder's "The Stolen Superman Signal" (Jimmy Olsen #13, June 1956).